Eleni Petinos

 Eleni Marie Petinos is an Australian state politician in New South Wales.
 She served as the Minister for Small Business and the Minister for Fair Trading in the Perrottet ministry from December 2021 until her Ministry was ceased on 31 July 2022 by NSW Premier Dominic Perrottet after allegations of her mistreatment and bullying of staff came to light.
 Petinos was elected to the New South Wales Legislative Assembly as the member for Miranda for the Liberal Party at the 2015 New South Wales state election.

-Petinos is currently a member of Mark Speakman's Shadow Ministry, serving as Shadow Minister for Finance, and Shadow Minister for Sport.
+Petinos is currently a member of Kellie Sloane's Shadow Ministry, serving as Shadow Minister in the Sport and Finance portfolios.

 Petinos graduated from the University of New South Wales with a bachelor of jurisprudence, bachelor of laws and a graduate diploma of legal practice.
 Before her election to parliament, Petinos was a tax lawyer, a member of the Liberal Party state executive and an adviser to Senator Concetta Fierravanti-Wells.
 She was a member of the Liberal right faction when pre-selected, but switched to the moderates faction after the 2015 election, encouraged by her mentor, Sutherland Shire councillor Kent Johns.
-As a result, ahead of the next state election, she initially faced a preselection challenge supported by the right faction, which was not successful.
+As a result, ahead of the next state election she faced a preselection challenge, supported by the right faction, which was not successful.

 Petinos was the chair of the Legislative Assembly Committee on Transport and Infrastructure between April 2017 and March 2019.
 She was a parliamentary secretary for transport and roads from April 2019 until December 2021.
 In December 2021, Petinos was sworn in as the Minister for Small Business and as the Minister for Fair Trading in the Perrottet ministry, serving as a minister for seven months prior to her dismissal.
 She denied engaging in bullying but apologised if her behaviour caused offence or discomfort, and indicated her intention to stay on in politics as a state member of parliament despite the controversy that led to her sacking.